 Should a student dispute the decision made by Child Matters in assessment results, they are able to formally appeal to Child Matters in the first instance.
 Should a student still not be satisfied of the outcome, they may appeal against assessment decisions, in writing to:

 Careerforce, Freephone 0800 277 486, Phone 03 371 9295, Email email@example.com OR

 The New Zealand Qualifications Authority (NZQA) PO Box 160 Wellington 6015

-• to protect to rights of persons complained against by ensuring the complaints are properly investigated and decisions made only on the basis of sound evidence, proper evaluation and by adhering to the principles of natural justice
+- To protect the rights of persons complained against by ensuring that complaints are properly investigated and decisions made only on the basis of sound evidence, proper evaluation, and by adhering to the principles of natural justice; and